-- Project title - List the crop(s) targeted - Expected project start date (no earlier than March 1, 2024) - Expected project end date (no later than 3 years after project end date) - Amount of grant request (total project cost) - Applicant's matching funds (if any; not required) - Other funding If the proposed project has been submitted to or funded by another state or a federal grant program, specify the grantor, the funding amount, and the purpose of that grant funding.
+- Project title - List the crop(s) targeted - Expected project start date (must start between February 1, 2025, and June 30, 2025) - Expected project end date (no later than three years after project start date) - Amount of grant request (total project cost) - Applicant's matching funds (if any; not required) - Other funding If the proposed project has been submitted to or funded by another state or a federal grant program, specify the grantor, the funding amount, and the purpose of that grant funding.
 Also indicate whether these other grant funds are needed as matching funds to execute this Crop Research Grant proposal or not.
 (1,000 characters, including spaces) - Current matching funds If the proposed project has confirmed funding through another source, please specify the grantor, the funding amount, and the purpose of that grant funding. - Pending matching funds List other proposals that have been submitted for this project and where applications were submitted.
 Does this project depend on additional, unsecured funding?